testusersfi/SC_POC_DEV/IFS_AutoSample/readme.txt

-This directory contains project solution and IPA
+This directory contains project solution and APK